 16. Return pan to a high heat and boil rapidly for 5–10 minutes to reduce the cooking liquid slightly.

-17. Garnish your swordfish à la bouillabaisse with fennel fronds and serve with rice, cooking liquid and plenty of Rouille.
+17. Garnish your swordfish à la bouillabaisse with fennel fronds and serve with rice, cooking liquid and plenty of rouille.

 Share page on: